Sorry, But This Is Why You Can’t Be Friends With Your Ex

 This morning, I ate two for breakfast.
 I have had a terrible stomachache since then.

 You may ask why I eat them, even when I know they will make me sick.

 The answer is simple: I love them.

-This is the same reason why we get into trouble and do things we know are bad for us.
-In other words, this is why we befriend or try to befriend our exes when we know we shouldn’t.
+This is the reason we get into trouble and do things we know are bad for us.
+This is why we befriend or try to befriend our exes when we know we shouldn’t.